What you need to know about OCLC’s TLS security enhancements

 - WorldShare Report Designer

-Click on https://tls-test.worldcat.org to test your browser.
-If the test fails, please update your browser.
-You can learn more about updating your browser by using the links below, or you can contact the IT support team at your organization for help.
+You can learn more about upgrading your browser by using the links below, or you can contact the IT support team at your organization for help.

 OCLC API Users